Updated December 21, 2021

-Here’s a roundup of holiday gifts for everyone on your list, whether you’re flush with cash or digging through the couch for coins.
+To help you find the perfect thing for everyone from your hairdresser to your husband, here are gift ideas whether you’re flush with cash or digging through the couch for coins.

 For the family foodie

 If that’s not in the budget, there’s zero shame in purchasing gift cards in smaller amounts for coffee shops or budget-friendly restaurants.
-In fact, there’s an upside to doing exactly that.
-When your pal walks in to Thump Coffee with the $5 gift card you stuck in his stocking, odds are good he’ll spend a little extra grabbing a bagel or cookie to go with his latte.
-Ditto that for $5 gift cards to breweries along the Bend Ale Trail, which you can frame up as “buying a beer” for that buddy you haven’t seen since March.
+There’s even an upside to it.
+When your pal walks into Thump Coffee with the $5 gift card you stuck in his stocking, odds are good he’ll spend a little extra grabbing a bagel or cookie to go with his latte.
+Ditto that for $5 gift cards to breweries along the Bend Ale Trail, which you can frame up as “buying a beer” for that buddy you haven’t seen much during the pandemic.
 There’s a good chance your friend will kick in a few extra bucks for tots and a pizza, making it a win for everyone and a subtle way to double your support for local dining spots.

 For the outdoor adventurer

-It’s been a rough year for all of us, and that’s true for both businesses that rely on tourists to put food on the table for their families, and for the tourists themselves who nixed vacation plans to stay home and slow the spread of COVID.
+The pandemic’s been rough on all of us.
+That’s true for businesses that rely on tourists to feed their families, and for the tourists themselves who nixed vacation plans to stay home and slow the spread of COVID.

 Why not do something nice for both sets of folks?
-A gift card for future adventure not only gives your loved one something to look forward to, but helps ensure local outfitters will make it through the pandemic.
+A gift card for future adventure not only gives your loved one something to look forward to, but helps ensure local outfitters can keep going through the pandemic.

 Grab a gift card for a cave tour or canoe outing with Wanderlust Tours, or kayak lessons with Tumalo Creek.
 Brighten someone’s holiday with future plans for a bike trip with Cog Wild or a whitewater adventure from Sun Country Tours.

 Maybe your mom wants to learn fly fishing in the coming year, or your best bud from college wants to try horseback riding.
-Heck, get yourself in on the action with a plan for the two of you to try it together when the pandemic is behind us.
+Heck, get yourself in on the action with a plan for the two of you to try it together.

 If a big adventure isn’t in the budget, keep it simple with a gift aimed at making someone’s outdoor play a bit cozier.
 A pair of socks or a set of hand warmers from an outdoor gear shop will warm more than just those body parts.
-If a Bend hiking book is in the budget, hit up a Bend bookstore like Roundabout Books or Dudley’s Bookshop Cafe and wrap up your gift with pages flagged for hikes you’d love to try together.
+If a Bend hiking book is in the budget, hit up a Bend bookstore and wrap up your gift with pages flagged for hikes you’d love to try together.

 For the nature lover